ericmulcahy/ionic-firebase-storage-sample/README.md

 Sample app to demonstrate firebase storage integration

 ### Overview
 This app will use your device's camera and save it to Firebase storage.
+Additionally, you can select a file from your filesystem and upload it.
 The libraries used in this app are:
 - Ionic 3 with the Cordova camera plugin
 - Firebase
 - AngularFire2

 This app is designed to run in a browser on a laptop.
 It could be built for a phone or other device too, but it's just for demonstration purposes and I haven't tested it on other devices.

+Also, the app looks really ugly and the layout is horrible.

 ### What does this app do?
 This app let's you take a picture with your device's camera.
 The picture is then stored to Firebase Storage.